Quebec nationalism

 Quebec nationalism or Québécois nationalism is a political ideology that prioritizes cultural belonging to, the defence of the interests of, and the recognition of the political legitimacy of the Québécois nation.
 It has been a movement and a central issue in Quebec politics since the beginning of the 19th century.
 Québécois nationalism has seen several political, ideological and partisan variations and incarnations over the years.

 Quebec nationalism plays a central role in the political movement for the independence of Quebec from Canada.
 Several groups and political parties claim to be Québécois nationalists.
 The autonomist political parties, which do not want the sovereignty of Quebec but the expansion of its powers and the defence of its specificity within Canada, such as the Coalition Avenir Québec, also claim to be Québécois nationalists.

-Quebec nationalism was first known as "French Canadian nationalism".
-The term was replaced by "Québécois nationalism" during the Quiet Revolution.
+Quebec nationalism was first known as "French Canadian nationalism", but was replaced by "Québécois nationalism" during the Quiet Revolution.

 Canadien liberal nationalism

 New France

 The settlement of New France was made up of 7 regions that spanned from the Maritimes to the Rockies and from the Hudson Bay to the Gulf of Mexico.
 Although this landscape was vast, most efforts were made to colonize what is now present-day Canada.
 After the 17th century, the newly arrived French settlers adapted to the terrain of New France.
 Over time, these settlers developed a regional Canadian identity.
 This could be seen in the developing of new accents, creation of new legends and stories, emerging societal traits and the use of the French language.
 The latter originated with the loss of the settlers' langue d'oïls and the adoption of standard French, which came to be used by the educated classes of the colony.
 It further developed from the levelling of many langues d'oïl which led to the creation of a local accent.

-During this time, the newly arrived immigrants were no longer seen as immigrants but rather people who embodied not only a Canadian identity but also a provincial identity as well.
+During this time, the newly arrived immigrants were no longer seen as immigrants but rather people who embodied not only a Canadian identity, but also a provincial identity as well.
 Moreover, this was complemented by the fact that 95% of the colonists were Francophones, while the remaining people were English-speaking.
 However, this would prove to create contention later on.